 A Planning Scheme is a document which sets out the controls and use of land that apply to land in the region.
 The Goondiwindi Regional Planning Scheme is the current planning scheme used in assessing development applications.

-Below is the current planning scheme as well as the superseded planning schemes for the former Goondiwindi Town, Inglewood Shire and Waggamba Shire Councils.
+Below is the current planning scheme.
+For information regarding the superseded planning schemes for the former Goondiwindi Town, Inglewood Shire and Waggamba Shire Councils please email Lauren McVicar.

 How do I use the Scheme?